zyachel/quetre/README.md

 - Data collected by other services

   If you're using the official instance(which is deployed on Heroku), Heroku might log your IP to prevent abuse.
-Also, as Quetre connects to '\*.quoracdn.net' and 'cdn.jsdelivr.net' for images and mathjax library respectively, both of these services might log some data.
+Also, as Quetre connects to 'cdn.jsdelivr.net' for MathJax library respectively, this services might log some data.
 So, follow due precaution.
 Using a VPN might be a good idea.
 Or even better, consider hosting your own instance.

 ---